-It’s important to eat well and variety of foods to have a healthy skin.
-I really hoped that with the help of paleo diet my skin would improve a lot, as other people had noted, but sadly it did not work for me.
+It’s important to eat well and a variety of foods to have healthy skin.
+I really hoped that with the help of the paleo diet my skin would improve a lot, as other people had noted, but sadly it did not work for me.

 These supplements have helped a lot with my skin condition, especially Zinc and Vitamin D3.
 Read more about the supplements I’m taking and their benefits from these iHerb haul posts.